 Time Required: 2-4 hours

-Warm season grasses thrive in warm-weather regions, such as the Southern United States.
-It is best to feed warm season grasses in warm weather as they grow most actively during the heat of summer.
+Warm season grasses thrive in warm-weather regions, such as the southern United States.
+It's best to feed warm season grasses in warm weather as they grow most actively during the heat of summer.

 Popular warm season grasses include:

 - St. Augustine: Broad dark green blades with a rounded tip

 - Zoysia: Prickly, stiff and narrow blades form a carpet-like lawn

 - Centipede: Pointed blades with a notch that grows to be dense and soft